 Household wealth by quintile

-The wealth of the highest quintile households on average is 71 times that of the lowest quintile households.
-While the average Australian household has seen wealth increase by 6% in the last 2 years (an increase of $45,400), the highest fifth of households have averaged increases of 8% (an increase of $189,500).
-Only upon reaching the fourth of five quintiles does the average household net wealth ($830,600) exceed the average house price ($720,000), while the highest quintile households on average have a net worth exceeding 3 average Australian homes.
+The wealth of the highest quintile households, on average, is 92 times that of the lowest quintile households.
+While the average Australian household has seen wealth increase by 10% in the last 2 years (from $929,400 to $1,022,200), the highest fifth of households have experienced an average increase of 11% (an increase of $330,400).